-Odin is a firmware flashing tool for all Samsung Galaxy devices including the Galaxy Note 20 Ultra, Note10+, Note9, Note 8, S20 Ultra, S10+, S9 Plus, S8+, S7 Edge Plus, S6, S5, S4, and Tab S series.
-As a matter of fact, Samsung release the official updates over the air (OTA) however there are certain cases where a Galaxy user is forced to use this tool to manually flash the stock firmware update.
+Odin is a firmware flashing tool for all Samsung Galaxy devices including the Galaxy Note 20 Ultra, Note10+, Note9, Note 8, S22, S21 Ultra, S20 S10+, S9 Plus, S8+, S7 Edge Plus, S6, S5, S4, and Tab S series.
+As a matter of fact, Samsung releases the official updates over the air (OTA) however there are certain cases where a Galaxy user is forced to use this tool to manually flash the stock firmware update.
 Like if you have boot loop issues or firmware upgrade encountered an issue error or want to downgrade firmware then definitely you need to use this flashing tool.

 Samsung firmware is available online for most devices and users can easily download it for specific models, and you can use Odin to flash them onto your device.

 Before you start using the Samsung flash tool you’ll need the following:

 - Samsung stock firmware.
 You download it from Sammobile firmware directory.

 - Download Odin